halilkocaoz/kafka-response-log/README.md

 ```

 ### /api/products
-A end-point path that presents GET, POST, PUT and DELETE methods.
-That endpoints are for create dummy data to log and all of the methods have [delayer](https://github.com/halilkocaoz/kafka-response-time-tracking/tree/main/server/Kartaca.Intern/Filters/Delayer.cs) middleware (known as ActionFilterAttribute in .NET ecosystem).
+An endpoint path that presents GET, POST, PUT and DELETE methods.
+That endpoints are for creating dummy data to log.
+All of the methods have [delayer](https://github.com/halilkocaoz/kafka-response-time-tracking/tree/main/server/Kartaca.Intern/Filters/Delayer.cs) middleware (known as ActionFilterAttribute in the .NET ecosystem).

 #### Using the /api/products endpoint
-`/api/products` path supports to GET, POST, PUT, DELETE methods.
-You can use `http://localhost:1923/api/products` address to your requests. <br>
+The `/api/products` path supports to GET, POST, PUT, DELETE methods.
+You can use the `http://localhost:1923/api/products` address for your requests. <br>

 `curl -X GET http://localhost:1923/api/products` <br>
 `curl -X POST http://localhost:1923/api/products` <br>